kevinwatson/hobbyist-radio-book/030-chapter-02.md

 Why use channels?
 It's similar to how your over-the-air TV stations work - for most of us it's easier to remember set your TV to channel 2 (KUTV in Utah) rather than tuning your TV to a frequency in the 590 - 596 MHz range.

 The maximum wattage allowed for channels 1-7 and 15-22 is up to 2 watts.
-This allows for greater broadcasting distances.
-Channels 8-14 only allow for broadcasting up to 0.5 watts, so use the higher-wattage channels if for greater range (distance between radios) if needed.
+This allows for greater transmitting distances.
+Channels 8-14 only allow for transmitting up to 0.5 watts, so use the higher-wattage channels if for greater range (distance between radios) if needed.

 Cheaper FRS radios are limited to 0.5 watts on all channels.
 More expensive FRS radios will have a low and high power option which will allow you to transmit closer to the 2 watt limit.
 Remember that using the high power setting on radios that support it will transmit farther distances, but drain the battery faster if you do a lot of transmitting over the airwaves.